 Quick Tips on buying a fridge in Singapore

 - A quick summary of how to choose your fridge is to first figure out what size will fit in your kitchen, followed by the storage size that fits with the needs of your household.
-Then decide on your door style, the features you want, and the budget you have for the fridge.
+Then decide on your door style, the features you want, and the budget you have for the refrigerator.

-- Make sure to buy your fridge from a reputable brand like Samsung and LG (I name the best fridge brands below).
-There is no point in skimping on your fridge as it is a worthy investment.
+- Make sure to buy your fridge from a reputable brand like Samsung and LG (I name the best refrigerator brands below).
+There is no point in skimping on your refrigerator as it is a worthy investment.
 Your fridge is expected to last a decade or more.
 If you are on a tight budget, opt for a traditional top-mount freezer model that can go below $1,000 for a good size.

 Make sure to apply for a credit card that will give you rebates so you have extra savings.

-Best Fridges to Buy in Singapore (Our Recommendations)
+10 Best Fridges in Singapore (Our Recommendations)

 - Top Freezer: Samsung Twin Cooling Plus™ Top Mount Freezer, 453L, Energy Rating 3 Ticks (RT46K237DX)